-German cuisine has left its mark all over the world, being a country with a rich culinary heritage.
-But German foods are not just limited to sausages, sauerkraut, and potatoes – there are so many German dishes of all different types to try.
+Traditional German cuisine has left its mark all over the world, being a country with a rich culinary heritage.
+But Germany food is not just limited to sausages, sauerkraut, and potatoes – there are so many German dishes of all different types to try.
 German food is generally rich and full of flavor.

 Contents